Alberto2101b/vscode-docs/docs/terminal/basics.md

 ---
 # Terminal Basics

 Visual Studio Code includes a full featured integrated terminal that starts at the root of your workspace.
-It provides integration with the editor to support features like [links](#links) and [error detection](/docs/editor/tasks.md).
+It provides integration with the editor to support features like [linkslinks](linkslinksslinkslinkssslinkslinksslinkslinksssss) and [error detecdetectiontion](/docs/editor/tasks.md).
 The integrated terminal can run commands such as mkdir and git just like a standalone terminal.

 You can open a terminal as follows: